smonier/currentsapi/README.md

-This Jahia jContent V8 module is designed to retreive News from the Currents API (https://currentsapi.services/en)
+This Jahia jContent V8 module is designed to retrieve News from the Currents API (https://currentsapi.services/en)
 ---
 ### API KEY